Applying for a Driver’s License with no Social Security Number

-*DOL also asks you to prove your identity when applying for a license.
-Identity Documents for Washington Drivers’ Licenses has more info.
+*DOL also asks you to prove your identity when you apply for a license.
+Read Identity Documents for Washington Drivers’ Licenses to learn more.

 *If you cannot prove your identity but can prove where you live, you may get a license marked “not valid for identification.”

-Ask your DSHS caseworker to fill out form 16-029 “Request for Identicard”.
-It is at the end of this publication OR ask your caseworker for the form.
-Take the completed form to DOL to get a Washington State ID card for five dollars.
+Ask your DSHS caseworker to fill out the form 16-029 “Request for Identicard” here or ask your caseworker for the form.
+After you have filled out the form, bring it to DOL to get a Washington State ID card.
+It will cost you five dollars.

 NORTHWEST JUSTICE PROJECT